monerogarden/web/content/index.md

 ---
-title: Welcome to the Monero Garden
+title: Welcome to the garden
 ---
+![](monero-garden-logo.png)
 Imagine yourself crossing a pair of low rusty gates.
 They’re wide open, and on the side of one of them you notice a little brass sign that reads *Monero Garden*.
 You start to notice [the subtle noises](https://mynoise.net/NoiseMachines/japaneseGardenSoundscapeGenerator.php) of unseen birds, the waves of foliage swaying with the breeze.
 In front of you there’s a worn wooden sign, with a carved map.
 It looks like a maze of interconnected lines at first glance, like many things in life do, but upon further inspection, you notice there are three main paths to take.
 They’re labeled:
-![](monero-garden-logo.png)

 | [How to use it](1.01_get-started.md)                                                                                                 | [How it works](2.00-lets_do_it.md)                                                       | [Why it’s important](3.01_monero-rabbithole.md)                                                                  |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |